j-West/bankingForm/README.md

 # Banking Form

-## This is for the second exercise in front-end-milestones/2-the-static-web
+## Second exercise in front-end-milestones/the-static-web

 ### Instructions for exercise:

-### Build a form that accepts a loan application.
+Build a form that accepts a loan application.
 It must have the following fields.

 Applicant first name